dekoo/kubernetes-the-hard-way-aws/docs/03-compute-resources.md

 -----END RSA PRIVATE KEY-----
 ```

-Adjust permissions on the file:
+Adjust permissions on the file to make it read-writable only for you as SSH demands:

 ```
 chmod 400 kubernetes-the-hard-way-key.pem